Goals of Web Security

 - Actually it's better to just use a widely-known library...

-- Making your own encyption code that's actually secure, rather than just looking secure, is difficult!
+- Making your own encryption code that's actually secure, rather than just looking secure, is difficult!

 Tokens are not that safe...